zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Also behavioral theory e.g. children has to be protected from vulgar music but exposed to martial music.

 How should we behave?
 How should we live our lives?
-We are corporeal, inclined towards pleasure and avoid pains.
+We are corporeal, inclined towards pleasure and avoidance of pains.
 We are like charioteers standing on two horses, a good horse and a vicious one, a metaphor also found in India.

 A will capable of resolving us to follow the right course.